Society for Old Testament Study: Publications

 At regular intervals SOTS publishes volumes of essays which aim to provide an overview of the state of the study of the Old Testament at the time of publication.
 Examples include The People and the Book (ed.
 A.S.
 Peake; Oxford, 1925), Record and Revelation (ed.
 H.W.
 Robinson; Oxford, 1938), The Old Testament and Modern Study (ed.
 H.H.
 Rowley; Oxford, 1951), Tradition and Interpretation (ed.
 G.W.
 Anderson; Oxford, 1979), and Text in Context (ed.
 A.D.H.
 Mayes; Oxford, 2000).

-The Society has also sometimes commissioned other multi-essay volumes devoted to specific topics, such as Documents from Old Testament Times (ed.
+The society has also sometimes commissioned other multi-essay volumes devoted to specific topics, such as Documents from Old Testament Times (ed.
 D.W.
 Thomas; London, 1958), Archaeology and Old Testament Study (ed.
 D.W.
 Thomas; Oxford, 1967), Peoples of Old Testament Times (ed.
 D.J.
 Wiseman; Oxford, 1973), The World of Ancient Israel: Sociological, Anthropological and Political Perspectives (ed.
 R.E.
 Clements; Cambridge, 1989), and SOTS at 100: Centennial Essays of the Society for Old Testament Study (ed.
 J. Jarick; London, 2017).

-The Society sponsors the SOTS Monograph Series, published by Cambridge University Press, and a series of Study Guides to the Old Testament, published by Bloomsbury T&T Clark.
-Since 1946 it publishes an annual SOTS Book List (appearing also as an issue of the Journal for the Study of the Old Testament), offering short reviews of hundreds of publications in the field of Old Testament studies each year, and it operates a “SOTS Wiki”, providing a reliable source of information about the Old Testament on the Web.
+The society sponsors the SOTS Monograph Series, published by Cambridge University Press, and a series of Study Guides to the Old Testament, published by Bloomsbury T&T Clark.
+Since 1946 it has published an annual SOTS Book List (appearing also as an issue of the Journal for the Study of the Old Testament), offering short reviews of hundreds of publications in the field of Old Testament studies each year, and it operates a Wiki, providing a reliable source of information about the Old Testament on the Web.